nurlan-nurlybay/python_basic_diploma/README.md

 ## Features

 - Search for top-rated movies and series.
-- Search for low-rated movies and series.
+- Search for low-rated movies and series.a
 - Custom search by specifying a rating range.
 - View the history of the last 5 requests made.